Sturmflut/sturmflut.github.io/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+All content on this blog is licensed CC-BY-SA.
+You can find the Markdown source code for all articles [here](https://github.com/Sturmflut/sturmflut.github.io).

+Should you find an error in an article just send me a pull request.
+If you happen to translate one of my articles into another language, please ping me so I can reference it.